IJakovic/SUPIT/README.md

   - Chapter animations at the moment of display,
   - Using modal dialog boxes (own or external (jQueryUI, Bootstrap and similar to)).
 - Based on the request, evaluate the justification of using elements of jQuery, jQueryUI and Bootstrap libraries and, if justified, implement the solution.
-- Libraries such as Vue, React, Angular, etc. must not be used to create the project
+- Libraries such as Vue, React, Angular, etc. must not be used to create the project.
 ## Used JavaScript and CSS libraries in this project:
 - [Bootstrap](https://getbootstrap.com/)
 - [jQuery](https://jquery.com/)